maheshs007/tf-eks-cluster/README.md

 # tf-eks-cluster
-This repo is to have all Terraform configuration files required to create a EKS cluster
+This repo is to have all Terraform configuration files required to create an EKS cluster